james-pre/logzen/readme.md

 ## Usage

-To use LogZen in your project, you need to import the `Logger` class from the LogZen package:
+To use Logzen in your project, you need to import the `Logger` class from the Logzen package:

 ```javascript
 import { Logger } from 'logzen';